klpod221/finance-tracker/README.md

 2. Go to [Vercel](https://vercel.com/) and create an account
 3. Import your forked repository
 4. Set up the environment variables
-5. Add a supabase database following the instructions in the supabase dashboard
+5. Add a supabase database on Vercel dashboard Storage tab
+6. Add a redis database on Vercel dashboard Storage tab
-6. Deploy your app
+7. Deploy your app
-7. Enjoy!
+8. Enjoy!